-So therefore, I'll just feed you the bone dry (and relevant) facts rather than the smooth sales pitch: I got interested in photography (hooked may be more accurate I guess) as a graduate student, notwithstanding my plans to take things one at a time, and focus on getting that PhD first.
-As is so often the case, something as small as asking whether I could take some artefacts from the archaeology department home for the weekend, to see whether I could get a decent shot out of them, set a series of events in motion, that resulted in me getting paid for my images.
+I got interested in photography (hooked may be more accurate I guess) as a graduate student, notwithstanding my plans to focus on getting that PhD first.
+As is so often the case, something as small as asking whether I could take some artefacts from the archaeology department home for the weekend, and see whether I could get a decent shot out of them, set a series of events in motion, that resulted in me getting paid to shoot.

-While I since left scientific research, I did return to the alma mater as a visiting professor in 2014 and 2018/2019, and teach if and when the opportunity presents itself.
-While the link with archaeology is never far away when I shoot artefacts, I since broadened my horizon by trying my hand at architectural, landscape, reportage, and concert photography.
+While I since left academia, I did return to the alma mater as a visiting professor in 2014 and 2018/2019, and teach if and when the opportunity presents itself.
+While archaeology is never far away when I shoot artefacts, I since broadened my horizon by trying my hand at architecture, landscape, reportage, and concert photography.

 I'm also a sucker for the technical side of both the gear and the process.
 Talk to me about the rendering of a lens (vintage or new), the inner workings of a camera, or stuff like circle of confusion, and I'm all in.
 I keep telling myself it's an essential part of my pursuit of maximum image quality, but admittedly, it's at least equally likely that I'm simply a slave to that same drive that once led me down the path of science: I want to know, to get an understanding of reality in all the different ways it manifests itself.

 That fascination with reality runs deep enough to guide the way I shoot and post-process: the visual esthetic I aim for, that I identify with on a basic level, is one of natural, simple and true representation of a scene.
 As such, you won't find bleached or oversaturated images in my portfolio, nor the typical wideangle landscape shots that seem to have made the internet their home.